rackerlabs/support-how-to/content/cloud-orchestration/building-cloud-orchestration-templates.md

 ####  Create a cloud queue

-Use the following template to create queue a Cloud Queues:
+Use the following template to create queue a Cloud Queue:

     heat_template_version: 2013-05-23